Recipe: Kale, Bacon & Egg Whole-Wheat Breakfast Sandwich

 You’re either an egg yolk person or you’re not.
-If you’re the latter, drippy egg yolks are confusing and repulsive; this recipe is not for you.
+If you’re the latter, drippy egg yolks are confusing and repulsive — and this recipe is not for you.
 If you’re among the former, welcome!
-You have come to a place where egg yolk oozes over garlicky kale, crispy bacon and a toasty bun, pooling on the plate for extra dipping as you eat.
-Ready to start your day right?
+You have come to a place where egg yolk oozes over garlicky kale, crispy bacon, and a toasty bun, pooling on the plate for extra dipping as you eat.
+Ready to start your day off right?

-I’ve had this particular sandwich on the brain for several months now, ever since a cafe near my house started serving a similar sandwich, made with braised kale, sausage and a fried egg.
-I’ve eaten it for lunch, I’ve eaten it for dinner, but because the cafe doesn’t open until midday, I’ve never eaten it for breakfast.
-For that I’d have to make my own version.
+I’ve had this particular sandwich on the brain for several months now, ever since a cafe near my house started serving a similar sandwich, made with braised kale, sausage, and a fried egg.
+I’ve eaten it for lunch and I’ve eaten it for dinner, but because the cafe doesn’t open until midday, I’ve never eaten it for breakfast.
+For that, I’d have to make my own version.

 Mayonnaise or softened butter (optional)

 Wipe skillet clean and add vegetable oil (or 1 tablespoon of reserved bacon grease, if you're feeling frisky).
 Over medium heat, fry the egg.
-While it cooks, assemble the rest of the sandwich: place the kale on the bottom half of the bun.
+While it cooks, assemble the rest of the sandwich: Place the kale on the bottom half of the bun.
 Cut the bacon in half crosswise and place on top of the kale.
-Spread mayonnaise or butter on the top half of the bun.

 Top the kale and bacon with the fried egg and the top bun.
 Serve immediately, cutting in half just before eating.